 This issue demonstrated two problems with how the toolbar works:

 - It failed to clear out the previous website’s security information when navigating away from it.

 - It failed to retrieve information for IPv6 websites.

-There is no guarantee that IPv4 and IPv6 would be handled by the same or even similarly configured webserver.
+There’s no guarantee that IPv4 and IPv6 would be handled by the same or even similarly configured web server.
 One server could be compromised while the other would serve legitimate content.
 The security information can thus still be incorrect for IPv6 websites.

 The Netcraft toolbar for Firefox has 12 000 weekly active users and sees around 500 new downloads every week, according to the Firefox Add-on portal.
 Netcraft’s Chrome extension has 25 500 weekly users, according to the Chrome Web Store.